mbay-ODW/cumulocity-node-red/README.md

 ### SmartRest template

-SmartRest is a csv format that converts RestAPI interactions on Cumulocity IoT to a comma speparated payload on mqtt.
+SmartRest is a csv format that converts RestAPI interactions on Cumulocity IoT to a comma separated payload on mqtt.

 <br/><br/>
 <p style="text-indent:30px;">